haunt98/posts-go/posts/2022-07-10-bootstrap-go.md

 ## Taste on style guide

+### Stop using global var

+If I see someone using global var, I swear I shoot twice in the face.

+Why?

+- Can not write unit test.
+- Is not thread safe.

 ### Use functional options, but don't overuse it!

 For simple struct with 1 or 2 fields, no need to use functional options.